-After calculating the budget, you will get clear and summarized data of where you stand on the profit/loss point of view.
+After calculating the budget, you will get clear and summarized data of where you stand from the profit/loss point of view.

 eCommerce Startup Cost – Your Initial Budget

 Worry no more!
-We have also laid out a budget plan of how you can start your eCommerce business easily.
+We have also laid out a budget plan for how you can start your eCommerce business easily.

 However, not all CMS are free.
 You choose a free or paid CMS.
 Even if you choose a free CMS, you have to keep in mind the following cost –

 - Domain & Hosting.